ilVecc/yumift/README.md

 ```
 [wsl2]
 networkingMode=mirrored
+firewall=false
 ```
-in the `.wslconfig` file found in your user folder andto disable Windows Firewall (even better if you set specific rules without disabling it).
+in the `.wslconfig` file found in your user folder and to disable Windows Firewall (even better if you set specific rules without disabling it).
+Then run `wsl --shutdown` in a PowerShell terminal.

 * for ROS Melodic Desktop, simply follow the [official installation guide](https://wiki.ros.org/melodic/Installation/Ubuntu)